 Despite all of the above, the IoT market still has some way to go because 8% of the companies surveyed do not yet consider investing in IoT technology.
 12% say they have no experience with IoT but are looking for solutions or just learning and almost 20% do not consider the use of IoT data as a new business revenue.
 Really?

-Download the report and discover other conclusions:
+Download the report and discover what are the biggest challenges for IoT adoption:

 - Parameters to measure and devices to choose.